Best Places to See Fall Foliage in Washington DC (Photo Guide)

 Shenandoah National Park

-Shenandoah National Park is an essential stop in the fall.
+Shenandoah National Park is an essential stop if you’re looking for beautiful fall foliage.
 Taking a drive down the Blue Ridge Parkway is seriously stunning.
+While in Shenandoah, you’ll want to take a drive down Skyline Drive.
 Shenandoah is full of hiking trails as well as waterfalls (such as Dark Hollow Falls).

 You’ll have to pay to enter Shenandoah National Park.
 Since it’s a national park you can also use the America the Beautiful park pass to enter.